-Gluten-free diets are becoming increasingly popular, especially due to the growing awareness surrounding gluten intolerance.
+Gluten-free diets have become increasingly popular in recent years, especially due to the growing awareness of gluten-related disorders.

 In turn, this has fueled a rapid rise in the mainstream availability of gluten-free food options.
-In fact, the gluten-free food industry grossed over $15 billion in sales in 2016 (
+In fact, the gluten-free food industry was valued at $4.3 billion in 2019 (1).

 This article reviews everything you need to know about gluten, including what it is, which foods contain it, who may need to follow a gluten-free diet, and how to eat a gluten-free diet.

-Because of these unique physical properties, gluten is also frequently used as an additive to improve texture and promote moisture retention in a variety of processed foods.
+Because of these unique physical properties, gluten is also frequently added to processed foods to improve texture and promote moisture retention.

 Gluten is a group of various proteins found in certain grains.
 It performs a variety of beneficial functions in bread products, but those with celiac disease cannot tolerate it.